telecombcn-dl/2017-dlcv-deprecated/index.md

 -->

-## Invited talks
+## Open Lectures by Guest Speakers
-This 2017 edition of the seminar will include two invited talks on Tuesday 27 at 5pm:
+This 2017 edition of the seminar will include two invited talks on Tuesday 27 at 5pm, open to the general public:

 ### [Àgata Lapedriza](http://sunai.uoc.edu/~agata/), from [SUNAI UOC](http://sunai.uoc.edu/) / [CSAIL MIT](http://www.csail.mit.edu/).